ttobaegi/Tensorflow-developers-certificate/course2-assignments.md

 <a name='2-1'></a>
 ### WEEK 1.
 Exploring a Larger Dataset
+- ImageGenerator
-- `flow_from_directory` on the ImageGenerator
+  - `flow_from_directory`
     - The ability to easily load images for training
     - The ability to pick the size of training images
     - The ability to automatically label images based on their directory name
 - The size of output image after Convolution/Pooling layers
   - Input Image size : 150x150
     1. Pass a 3x3 Convolution over it : the size of resulting image is 148x148